Bergomezz/cypress-docker/README.md

 # cypress-docker
-Class to learn to conection with #Cypress and #Docker
+Class to learn how to conect #Cypress and #Docker